 I was born on Groundhog Day.
 I therefore became inordinately fond of rodents.

 I had a nice hike in the company of a marmot in BC once.
-And these ARE BC marmots.
+And these are BC marmots.
 In fact, they’re Vancouver Island Marmots.
 They’re endangered.
 Habitat became a problem.
 Predators too.

 Luckily a bunch of do-gooders with cushy jobs (Fat, sassy groundhog babies!
 My friends, behold a cushy job) are out there breeding, and feeding, and releasing, and spying on these little mofos.
 If we have a few more good years, their population might rebound!
 They had 26 litters in the wild last year, maybe 75-80 puppies, and another 22 babies were born in the zoos, getting ready to be sprung on a needy world, I mean, ecosystem.
 There are dens and caverns just begging to be re-occupied.
-Watch what happens in them here, or on YouTube:
+Watch them on YouTube:

 The money is going to the Marmot Recovery Foundation (http://marmots.org/).
 Read all about these special beasties here, and gaze (gape) at the gorgeous photos.
 I want us to sponsor as many of these mommas and papas as we can – $120 for each marmot adoption; I’m begging you all to sponsor two pairs!